johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 This is the same complementary relationship between the two lines of JSON in the data dictionary.
 So it appears that I bumped into the same problem that nature encountered when building a replicating machine.
 It also appears that my solution was the same.
-This is not surprising - as you will see in the next section, my methods are the very same as those used by nature.
+This is not surprising - as you will see in the next section - my methods are the very same as those used by nature.

 #### Credits
 Trust the Lord with all thine heart; and lean not unto thine own understanding.